mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

   my queue for the next time I reviewed.
 If I got it right again - the item would go into a permanent "mastered" location.
 It doesn't matter if this was all in the course of one day or even one hour.
-It's mind boggling to me how bad of an experience that is.
-My only option is to either reset the list all the time and go through them or somehow keep track of it outside of the app.
+It's mind boggling to me how bad of an experience that is - especially considering how good the rest of the app is.
+My only option is to either reset the list all the time and go through them or somehow keep track of them outside of the app.
-- Quizlet has a subscription fee associated with it - so if I wanted to use it for a long time, the cost could add up.
+- Quizlet has a subscription fee associated with it ($26 / year) - so if I wanted to use it for a long time, the cost could add up.
 - Quizlet doesn't handle furigana very well.
 I couldn't find any way to have it show the furigana in a clean way.